-If you get stuck, have a problem, or are unsure what to do next concerning the documentation requirements, just ask the Historian Team Member who is working with you.
+If you get stuck, have a problem, or are unsure what to do next concerning the documentation requirements, just ask the member of the Historian Team who is working with you.

 Not all lineages are easy to prove, some are a little more challenging and the records a little more elusive.
 You may find that you have been unable to identify the spouse of one of your line carriers, or you are missing a couple of birth, marriage or death dates on your worksheet.
 Does this mean your entire application goes down the tube?
 Of course not.
 If you have a well-documented lineage and have proven the parentage of your line carriers, but are missing the odd piece of data in your early generations, it is likely that your lineage will still be approved.
 The society is not so unrealistic as to expect every lineage to be perfectly laid out or perfectly documented.

 No matter what your family history, in order to successfully trace your genealogy you must educate yourself on the geography and time period you are dealing with so that you will know what is available to you.
 And with the internet bringing this knowledge into our homes, it couldn’t be easier!
 There are many excellent websites with links to virtually every location imaginable and where you can purchase and easily download documents.

 Contains actual birth, death and marriage records for Nova Scotia events; the search is free, copies are $11.17 + applicable taxes to download.

 Of the utmost importance is proving parentage of each line carrier.
 In cases where women are the line carriers, her maiden name must appear on the proof of parentage for her child who is the next line carrier.
 If maiden name is simply not listed anywhere, there may be an exception depending on the other sources gathered.